Fuel Polishing Basics

 A trained service techician will come to your facility, dock or jobsite with one of our mobile fuel polishing systems.
 These fully contained units operate similar to a kidney loop by cycling fuel through a series of filters and fuel conditioners that clean, dry and restore your fuel to “clear & bright” condition.
 And there’s no need to enter your tank.

 A Primary Fuel Water Separator Does The Same Thing … Right?

-No. On-engine filters are excellent at stopping particulate and water from reaching critical engine components.
+No. On-engine filters are excellent at stopping particulates and water from reaching critical engine components.
 However, they offer little capacity to deal with a heavy dose of contaminated fuel.
-Sludge build-up at the bottom of your tank is inevitable and, gone unchecked, will reach the fuel pick-up of your engine.
+Sludge build-up at the bottom of your tank is inevitable and, if unchecked, will reach the fuel pick-up of your engine.
 Once this occurs, the system filters will not be sufficient to handle this volume of contamination.